tristanlatr/pydocspec/README.md

 We provide our own loader, based on [astroid](https://github.com/PyCQA/astroid), a powefull AST analysis library.

-There is also the possiblity to create a `pydocspec` tree from `docspec_python` and the other way around, in which case `astroid` is not used.
+There is also the possiblity to create a `pydocspec` tree from `docspec_python` and the other way around.
 This can be used to serialize trees to JSON format and read them back into `pydocspec` tree.

 The main goal of this project is to replace the 15 years old [pydoctor](https://github.com/twisted/pydoctor) ast builder that is becomming unmaintainable.